farisachugthai/dynamic_ipython/docs/source/sphinxext.rst

 For more information on ``@savefig`` decorator, please refer to the end of this page in Pseudo-Decorators section.

-.. wth guys this is the 3rd time that sentence is in this doc

 Similarly, :data:`sys.stderr` is inserted.: